 - Instrumentation for EEG recording and eye tracking.

-- Surgical facilities for use with a variety of species
+- Surgical facilities for use with a variety of species.

 - Professionally staffed animal care facilities.